theittsco/signal_processing/README.md

 A repository containing my notes and projects for signal processing.
 The roadmap is as follows:

+1. Phase 1: Mathematics and fundamentals of signal processing
+2. Phase 2: DSP in C++ with a focus on algorithms and command line usage (CLI)
+3. Phase 3: Advanced DSP in C++ with a focus on real-time implementation

 ## Phase 1 : Math and Fundamentals

 ### **Week 1**: Signals & Systems Basics